 This infers that the mattress is to be sold again as new.
 But it’s not new!
 It may be contaminated with bed bugs, dust mites and many other contaminants – some human, some not.
-If your mattress retailer admits to charging a restocking fee for returns, ask why.
+If your mattress retailer admits to charge a restocking fee for returns, ask why.
 Ask what work is done on the mattress before being returned to stock.
 Most will give a satisfactory answer.
 The mattress restocking fee should cover the cost of steam cleaning and decontamination to make the mattress like new again.

 F. Mattress Exchange Fee

 Do they charge a mattress exchange fee?
-Do you pay a fee over and above the difference in price between your original and your new mattress.
+Do you pay a fee over and above the difference in price between your original and your new mattress?
 Again, some do and some don’t.
 You should establish this prior to making your original purchase.
 If you have a budget then an exchange fee could conceivably take you above it.

 G. Terms and Conditions

 Always check the Terms and Conditions before returning any mattress.
 Some offer no returns or exchanges if the mattress is in any way marked or dirty.
 Some even insist the original labels and stickers must be attached.
-Many state that you void any guarantees if you clean the mattress yourself, rather than having it done professionally.
+Many states that you void any guarantees if you clean the mattress yourself, rather than having it done professionally.

 For this reason, it is strongly advised that you use a mattress protector, at least until you have decided to keep it.
-Make sure you read Terms and Conditions from start to finish.
+Make sure you read the Terms and Conditions from start to finish.
 Yes, it’s a bore, but do it – or get your better half to do it!

 Advice On Mattress Returns: Conclusion

-This advice on mattress returns and exchange is very import to anybody purchasing a new mattress, whether online or in a mall store.
+This advice on mattress returns and exchange is very important to anybody purchasing a new mattress, whether online or in a mall store.
 It should be easy to find Terms and Conditions on a retailer’s website when buying online.
 Not so easy when from a physical store.
 However, all you need to do is to ask and the vendor is unlikely to refuse.
 If they do, then simply buy elsewhere.

 All of the above policies are available to you – either on the website, in a brochure or through the simple act of asking!
-Some people don’t like to ask, but just think on this: retailers are quick enough to ask you to pay, and quick enough to wiggle out of any issue you have with them!
+Some people don’t like to ask, but just think about this: retailers are quick enough to ask you to pay and quick enough to wiggle out of any issue you have with them!
 Give them no wiggle room!
 They have the information so get it from them.